krimuru9336/AI5109-Distributed-Applications/README.md

 - BmiController - Spring MVC controller for handling BMI-related requests.
 Manages endpoints for retrieving and saving BMI records, performs BMI calculations.

 - BmiRepository - Spring Data JPA repository interface for CRUD operations on BmiBean entities.
 Provides methods for interacting with the database.

+## 📑 Database

+The database is a MySQL database.

 ## ⭐ Enhancements